-Next, connect the DEXGate2 to the Internet either by Ethernet or GPRS/3G (if the device is compatible with the second type of connexion) and power it on by connecting it through a power supply.
+Next, connect the gateway to the Internet either by Ethernet or GPRS/3G (if the device is compatible with the second type of connexion) and power it on by connecting it through a power supply.

 2) Access the administration portal

 Usually, your gateway will be configured thanks to an admin tool.
 We call it the administrator portal.
 This is a very simple screen with a few parameters where you can refine and indicate your hardware, in this case, your brand new gateway, and how you want it to work.

 Wait a minute and connect your laptop, smartphone or tablet to the WiFi using your password.

 Open a browser, go to the link for configuration and enter your username and password.

-Write down the device ID which will appear on the menu “Status” at your DEXGate2 or on the sticker on the device (the identifier has the format 00D09 …).
+Write down the device ID which will appear on the menu “Status” or on the sticker on the device (the identifier has the format 00D09 …).

 3) Internet Settings

 At this point, you need to set up how your gateway will connect to the Internet.
 This will depend on how the gateway is built and the hardware and software included on it.

-For example, with our DEXGate2, there are two ways of setting up the internet connection in the gateway:
+For example, with the gateway we used, there are two ways of setting up the internet connection in the gateway: